How Much Do UGC Creators Cost in 2026? Real Rates + the Math Nobody Shows You

 ·By Vadym Zh

 If you're pricing out UGC for your ads, here's the short answer: in 2026, most brands pay $150-$300 per video for a solid mid-level UGC creator, before usage rights.
 Beginners charge less, niche experts charge much more, and the quoted rate is almost never the number that hits your card.
+Between usage rights, hook variations, product seeding, and the videos that simply don't turn out usable, the real cost per ad-ready asset usually lands 50-100% above the sticker price.

 UGC creator rates at a glance